zetapush-demo/avengers-chat/TUTORIAL.md

 });
 ```

-The callback will receive the data send by each call to `sendMessage` on the worker side.
-It must push the message into the html container.
+The callback will receive the data send by each call to `sendMessage` on the worker side, and adds a new line in the html for each received message.

-- In an asynchronous function, start a connection with ZetaPush plateform and call the worker methods to : create conversation (if you're the first to join the chat), add the client to this conversation, and finally get the list of messages previously sended.
+- In an asynchronous function, start a connection with ZetaPush platform and call the worker methods to : create conversation (if you're the first to join the chat), add the client to this conversation, and finally get the list of messages previously sended.

 ```js
 async onConnectionEstablished() {